ChinmayaSharma-hue/interpreter-to-binary-translation/docs/index.md

     6. invent a tiny IR and implement translation from IR to host
     7. benchmark the IR exection against direct translation

-### writing a tiny interpreter for a simple self-designed ISA
+## Writing a tiny interpreter for a simple self-designed ISA
 A very trashy ISA that is sufficient to understand interpreter semantics.
 1. Add,
     1. `ADD r[x], r[y], r[z]`, where the sum of `r[y]` and `r[z]` are stored in `r[x]`